CaZual-T/CZT-Mod-Manager/patch_notes.md

 - Published: 2026-06-18
 - Url: https://github.com/CaZual-T/CZT-Mod-Manager/releases/tag/3.0.13.2

-- fixed false 'update available' pings when scanning mods.
+- Fixed false 'update available' pings when scanning mods.

 ## Version: 3.0.13.1

 - Published: 2026-06-18
 - Url: https://github.com/CaZual-T/CZT-Mod-Manager/releases/tag/3.0.13.1

-- fixed czt nxs bridge handling.
+- Fixed czt nxs bridge handling.
-- implemented fs_manager into our forzatech engine handler, moving os.walk from major functions, and only using it for a backup in the off chance our file system dll (fs_manager) is missing.
+- Implemented fs_manager into our forzatech engine handler, moving os.walk from major functions, and only using it for a backup in the off chance our file system dll (fs_manager) is missing.

 ## Version: 3.0.13.0